gauravtha2406/Order-Management/README.md

 # Order Management  Application
-This project is developed in Spring boot using Java 8.
-Database used to store records in MongoDB.
-Maven is used for building jar file and docker is used to create containers.
-Swagger is used to maintain the API documentation.
-This version of code allows someone to get the order the details, create order with multiple items, create/update bulk order and delete order entry from the system.
+The Problem Statement is to Create Order Management Service and Validate the endpoints using Swagger.
+This version of code allows to create the Order, to get the details of the order based on id, update order and delete/Cancel order entry from the System.

 ### Tech Stack: